johnny-lu/CS373MidtermReview/README.md

 assert f(lambda x, y : x + y, 2, 3, 4) == 35 # (2+3) * (3+4)
 ```
 - list comprehensions: Python's way of implementing a well-known notation for sets as used by mathematicians.
-Consists of brackets containing an expression followed by a for clause, then zero or more for or if clauses.
+Consists of `[]` containing an expression followed by a for clause, then zero or more for or if clauses.
 The expressions can be anything.
 Starts and ends with `[]` because it will return a list.
 ```python
 # List comprehensions follows this syntax: *result*  = [*transform*    *iteration*     *filter*]
 #                                          new_list  = [double(x)  for x in range(10) if x%2==0]